The Assessment Institute welcomes HIPs in the States!

 Released by Stylus Publishing in July 2022

-Delivering on the Promise of High-Impact Practices: Research and Models for Achieving Equity, Fidelity, Impact, and Scale will be released by Stylus Publishing in July 2022.
+Delivering on the Promise of High-Impact Practices: Research and Models for Achieving Equity, Fidelity, Impact, and Scale was released in July 2022.
 The book, co-edited by John Zilvinskis, Jillian Kinzie, Jerry Daday, Ken O'Donnell and Carleen Vande Zande, seeks to elevate examples from around the country of the ways educators are advancing equity, promoting fidelity, achieving scale, and strengthening assessment of their own local high-impact practices.
 Its chapters bring together the best current scholarship, methodologies, and evidence-based practices within the HIPs field, illustrating new approaches to faculty professional development, culture and coalition building, research and assessment, and continuous improvement that help institutions understand and extend practices with a demonstrated high impact.
 Several of the chapters are based on presentations given at previous HIPs in the States conferences.

 The co-editors also wish to provide two supplementary resources, available for download from this website, that are associated with the book.